 Summer is here, which means the pool is busy.
 School is out and vacations have started.
 We need help at the pool.
 Pool attendants help keep the pool safe for families and aide in fundraising.

 Due to monetary contraints, the pool will only have lifeguards on a limited basis; volunteers are needed to fill in.
 Attendants at the pool will assure only members are using the pool, collect guest fees, make sure the pool area is safe, and run the concessions (one of our biggest fundraisers).
-If you have any time at all to help out, please send your information to Stephanie Williams.
+If you have any time at all to help out, please send your information to Diane Harper.
 Even two hours will really help.

 There is a calendar at the pool (behind the counter) where you can fill in the days and times you can volunteer as an attendant.
 Joan will also set up a few training dates.
 Pool Attendant is actually a fun thing to do, and a great way to meet our neighbors!